CharonWangg/charonwangg-academic/content/project/shallowmind/index.md

   * Distributed Training
   * Simple api train/infer for use

+Feel free to combine the existed components to build your own model, or write your special one.
+(E.x.
+BaseEncoderDecoder(Embedding(Conv)+Transformer+BaseHead) == ViT;
+      BaseEncoderDecoder(Timm_models+BaseHead) == Classic Image Classification Model;
+      BaseEncoderDecoder(LSTM/Transformer/TCN+BaseHead)  == Sequence Prediction Model)
+      ...
+)

+Will expand it with my own projects(Probably Huggingface series?), and welcome to contribute your model/dataset!
 All you need is to write a config.py/model class/dataset class and run it :)